Educator Newsletter

 Edition 20, January 2023

-This edition shares a holiday message as well as our Mental Health Thrival Kit request form and January’s Hope & Justice prompt.
+This edition shared a holiday message as well as our Mental Health Thrival Kit request form and January’s Hope & Justice prompt.

 Edition 19, December 2022

-This edition shares resources for educators to support youth mental health, our mental health journal, and the current Hope & Justice contest.
+This edition shared resources for educators to support youth mental health, our mental health journal, and the current Hope & Justice contest.

 Edition 18, November 2022

-This edition shares the monthly Hope & Justice prompt and mental health videos for educators to share with students.
+This edition shared the monthly Hope & Justice prompt and mental health videos for educators to share with students.

 Edition 17, October 2022